pebreo/pebreo.github.io/endgame/partY-what.md

 Both scenarios offer a glimpse of a future brimming with potential.
 Combined, the two would unleash the potential of all humanity - billions of hearts & minds!

+**Hard to swallow**

+The merging of social and monetary currency is like peanut butter and jelly: great individually but unimaginable separate once experienced.
+Here are some hard-to-accept, wonderful consequnces;

+* **Reputation, Influence, and Trust:** Being known for helpfulness, reliability, or creativity can open doors.
+Social capital fosters trust and influence, leading to opportunities beyond mere financial transactions.

+* **Emotional Connection:** Outside of the social interactions quantified by the AI, genuine connection with another human being can bring joy, fulfillment, and a sense of belonging.
+It provides a unique intimacy and shared understanding that transcends mere quantifiable actions.

+* **Infinite growth**
+In a system where pro-social behavior and financial gain are intertwined, helping others earns you credits that translate to real purchasing power.
+Also, it incentizes creation, rather than destruction; giving, rather than keeping, sparking a virtuous cycle.
+Further, a larger population means more producers, consumers, and innovators.
+There is no incentive to do anything that would break human connections nor any incentive to stop.p Almost difficult to accept.

 ## TLDR